readthedocs/readthedocs.org/docs/tutorial/index.rst

 All this information will be shown on your project home.

 After that, configure your email so you get a notification if the build fails.
-To do so, click on the "Notifications" link on the left, type the email where you would like to get the notification, and click the "Add" button.
+To do so, click on the :guilabel:`Notifications` link on the left, type the email where you would like to get the notification, and click the :guilabel:`Add` button.
 After that, your email will be shown under "Existing Notifications".

 Trigger a build from a pull request